 Gentle washing can help prevent spread and reoccurrence, but antibiotics are the mainstay of therapy.

 Older children who suffer from frequent cases of impetigo may benefit from once a week baths in a tub filled with water and ¼ cup bleach.
-This reduces the amount of bacteria on the skin and may prevent recurrences.
+This may prevent recurrences.

 Oral antibiotics are a faster and more reliable therapy in stubborn cases of impetigo.
 They are recommended if the impetigo appears widespread or deep, or if the topical antibiotic is likely to be licked off.